 Humble Bagel’s creations are made in-house daily, from scratch, with just five ingredients, and in small batches (the proprietors are big on minimizing food waste and using locally sourced ingredients when possible).
 The place is open till 1 p.m. daily, or until they sell out.
 The menu is kept simple — bagels, cream cheese, and breakfast combos like eggs, bacon, and lox — and it’s worth getting up early for.

 Dimly-lit, upscale lounge inside a former firehouse on Freret Street with craft cocktails and small plates.

 A popular destination for cocktail lovers, Cure is a stylish, upscale lounge located inside a renovated firehouse.
 There you can sip your classic New Orleans cocktails surrounded by bottles of bourbons from around the world, including the hard-to-find, rare and reserve varieties.
 The well-reviewed menu offers a rotation of frequently changing cocktails made by seasoned mixologists along with small plates and bar snacks.
 If you’re coming in for lunch on a weekend, it would have to be on a later side, as Cure opens at 3 p.m.

 Signature and build-your-own pizzas plus salads in the 2,400 sq. ft. space.

-This is the second location for the Los Angeles-based, LeBron James-backed chain.
+This is the second New Orleans location for the Los Angeles-based, LeBron James-backed chain.
 (The first one opened in 2015 on O’Keefe Avenue in the CBD.)
-This restaurant is located on the Robert Street and Freret near Dat Dog.
+This restaurant is located on Robert Street and Freret near Dat Dog.
 It’s open till midnight Sun.-Thu., and till 2 a.m.
 Fri.-Sat.
 The menu is straightforward, featuring signature pizzas with some vegetarian options, and lots of kid-friendly toppings if you want to BYO pizza.